Chicken Coop Maintenance 101: The Complete Guide

 How much time do you spend hauling feed, bedding, and cleaning tools back and forth from the garage?
 A coop with built-in storage is an organizational dream.
 Having a dedicated, weather-proof space attached to your coop keeps everything you need right where you need it.
 You can store bags of feed, bales of straw, and your go-to cleaning supplies within arm's reach.
 This not only saves you time and energy but also keeps your supplies protected from pests and the elements.
 Look for designs that incorporate storage cabinets or even a small attached shed for ultimate convenience.

-Other Time-Saving Design Features
+More Time-Saving Design Ideas

 Beyond the big features, small details can make a huge difference in your cleaning routine.
 Smooth, non-porous flooring materials are much easier to scrape and sanitize than rough, untreated wood.
 External access to nesting boxes allows you to collect eggs without disturbing the flock or tracking mess into the coop.
 Even the materials matter—high-quality construction means less time spent on repairs and more time enjoying your flock.
 When you design your own coop, you can prioritize the features that will make your life as a chicken keeper as simple and enjoyable as possible.